droundy/fac/web/file-format.md

    order of these directives has no effect, so long as the follow the `"| "` line to which they apply.

+2. Rules beginning with `"* "` (an asterisk followed by a space).
+   This rule is identical to a pipe rule, but will rerun the command if there are changes to the contents of any directories the rule calls `readdir(3)` on (or technically `getdents(2)`).
+You need to use this rule if you use a wildcard or glob and what the command to be rerun if new files are added.
+This behavior is no longer the default (i.e. the pipe behavior) because it causes many rebuilds when `python3` is run, since it always reads the current directory when the first module is imported.

 2. Optional rules beginning with `"? "` are identical to rules beginning with a pipe, with the sole difference being that optional rules are only built if they are needed to build another target, or